SkafteNicki/dtu_mlops/s7_deployment/apis.md

     ```

     As you can see from the syntax, we are sending a request using the GET method.
 This code should return status
-    code 404.
+    code 404 (1).
 Take a look at [this page](https://restfulapi.net/http-status-codes/) that contains a list of status
     codes.
 Next, let's call a page that exists
+    { .annotate }

+    1. :man_raising_hand: If you do not get a status code of 404, it can either be due to some firewall settings or the
+        fact that many other students are doing the same exercise at the same time and we are essentially
+        [DDOS'ing](https://en.wikipedia.org/wiki/Denial-of-service_attack) GitHub.
+It does not matter if you get a
+        different status code.

     ```python
     import requests